Atomic-Germ/mcp-lubrication/API.md

 # mcp-lubrication API (v1)

 This document describes the API for the `mcp-lubrication` tool, designed for agentic models and developer tools to log, track, and resolve sources of friction in codebases and workflows.
 The API is machine-oriented, with a focus on automation, auditability, and integration with CI, issue trackers, and other MCP servers.

 ---

+## General Conventions

+- All endpoints are under `/v1/`.
+- All requests and responses use `application/json` unless otherwise specified.
+- All timestamps are ISO 8601 strings (UTC).
+- All endpoints require authentication unless noted.
+- Pagination is supported via `limit` and `offset` query parameters.
+- Filtering is supported via query parameters as described per endpoint.
+- All error responses use the structure described in the Errors section.

+---

+---